-BIO-431 Genetics (3.00 cr.)
+BIO-431 Genetics

-A course designed to provide an understanding of the principles of classical, population, and molecular genetics and the relationship of these principles to human heredity, agriculture, evolution, and selected environmental problems.
-MAT-144 or the equivalent is a recommended prerequisite.
+(Fall, Course Offered Every Year) A course designed to provide an understanding of the principles of classical, population, and molecular genetics and the relationship of these principles to human heredity, agriculture, evolution, and selected environmental problems.
 BIO-461 is a corequisite for Biology majors.
 Prerequisites: BIO-110, BIO-151.